Brigitte Vachon

 Brigitte Marie Christine Vachon is a Canadian experimental particle physicist, who works at McGill University as James McGill Professor of Physics.
 Her research involves the design and development of experimental detectors in high-energy physics collaborations including the ATLAS experiment and OPAL experiment at the Large Hadron Collider, the DØ experiment at Fermilab, and SNOLAB, a Canadian underground neutrino and dark matter laboratory.

 Education and career

-After growing up in a small town in Quebec, Vachon graduated from McGill University in 1997.
+After growing up in Sainte-Marie de Beauce, a town in Quebec, Vachon graduated from McGill University in 1997.
 She completed a Ph.D. in 2002 at the University of Victoria, under the joint supervision of Robert A. McPherson and Randall J. Sobie.

 After postdoctoral research at Fermilab, supported by a Lederman fellowship, she returned to McGill in 2004 as a faculty member, supported by a tier 2 Canada Research Chair.
 She was given the James McGill Professorship in 2022.

 In 2014, she founded the annual Canadian Conference for Undergraduate Women in Physics.